david880110/Hollywood-Studio-Performance-Analysis/README.md

 ## Limitations
 The biggest challenge is the time constraint, if given more time, we will be able to do a much better job.

-The second limitation is the amount of data we have, if we could have access to their Investment into the movies, we can perform some other interesting analysis
+The second limitation is the amount of data we have, if we could have access to their investment into the movies, we can perform some other interesting analysis